-Please note, our RIPs are not compatible with PDF versions above Acrobat 1.3.
+Please note our RIPs are not compatible with PDF versions above Acrobat 1.3.

-In-house setting for direct advertisers
+The in-house setting for direct advertisers

-The Irish Times offers advertisers an in-house ad-setting service, for direct advertisers only.
+The Irish Times offers advertisers an in-house ad-setting service for direct advertisers only.
 This service is intended only for advertisers who do not have access to publishing or design software and who are prepared to leave the final say of presentation and layout details to The Irish Times.
-However, we will endeavour to match requested layout styles where possible.
+However, we will endeavour to match the requested layout styles where possible.

 Any graphics, logos or photos in your ad must be in TIFF, EPS or JPEG format (CMYK only, not RGB), with a definition of at least 200 dpi at the final printed size.
 If logos contain type elements, all fonts must be embedded or vectorised.
 All text MUST be supplied in electronic format.